Walk With Me

 The Activities

 Throughout the seasons–spring, summer, winter, and fall–participants will be able to sign up for day trips such as canoeing, hiking, snowshoeing, biking, or climbing.
-These will range from half to full-day in length and also include art activities, plant identification, and empowerment exercises.
+These will range from half- to full-day in length and also include art activities and reflection exercises.
+Participants are never asked to share more with the group than they are comfortable doing so.
 After attending at least one of these day programs, participants will be welcome to join an optional overnight camping trip.
 All activities will acknowledge our respect for, and deep gratitude to, all the ancestors and keepers of the land on whose traditional territories we are honoured to live, work, and play.

 Participants

 Walk With Me brings together female and gender diverse (trans, non-binary, gender fluid, agender) survivors of abuse or violence.
 This may include any unwanted sexual acts, physical intimidation, or pattern of financial, spiritual, mental or emotional degradation, coercion, or control.
 Participants are 19+ years old, from all walks of life, and living in the West Kootenays.
 Walk With Me is designed for those who have participated in group or individual counseling, healing circles, support recovery, or other programs or self-directed journeys toward healing.
 Participants must be in a safe and stable place in their lives and ready to take the next step towards empowerment.
-Through a written application process, and either a referral from a support worker or phone conversation with one of the Trip Leaders, we will ensure each applicant is physically and emotionally ready for a successful group and individual experience.
+Through a written application process, that may include a phone conversation with one of the Trip Leaders, we will ensure each applicant is physically and emotionally ready for a successful group and individual experience.

 Your Instructors

-We will also have the honour of a local Elder supporting some aspects of our trips.
+We also have the honour of a local Elder supporting some of our trips.

 Equipment and Food